Dakota Jazz Club

 The Dakota Jazz Club and Restaurant is a jazz club in Minneapolis, Minnesota.
-The club opened in 1985 at Bandana Square in St. Paul as a restaurant with local jazz in the bar.
+The club opened in 1985 at Bandana Square in St. Paul, Minnesota as a restaurant with local jazz in the bar.
 In 1988, the programming expanded to national artists with performances by McCoy Tyner and Ahmad Jamal.
 In 2003, the Dakota moved to downtown Minneapolis on Nicollet Mall.